AliGunez/AliGunez/README.md

 My name is Ali

 I am a software engineering student with a passion for technology and programming.
 I am skilled in Python, SQL, object-oriented programming, systems analysis, and design.
-I have experience in creating ecommerce websites, 3D asset design and development, CAD modelling, and 3D printing.

 My Skills

     Python